sparky-electrode/simple_eeg_metrics/README.md

 ## Initializing the Library
 Load the library by copying or downloading the files to MATLAB and add path to the library using the `addpath(...)` function.

+>No external functional dependencies exist for this library.

 ## List of Functions:
 <table border="0">
 <tr>